JorgeEduardoCampos/docs/docs/guide/quick-start.md

 ```

 ## 5. Generating the payment configuration file.
 As a final step, Payavel will generate your `payment.php` configuration file on your behalf.
-The foundation is ready, you just need to fill in the blanks.
+The foundation is ready; you just need to fill in the blanks.

 ```bash
 => The payment config has been successfully generated.